Why Cycling Safety Matters More Than Ever

 Bright Colors Win.

-Neon yellow may not be fashion-forward, but it gets you noticed.
-Reflective vests and ankle bands go a long way. -
+Neon yellow may not win style points, but it wins visibility.
+Reflective vests and ankle bands are incredibly effective.

 Ring That Bell.